FileMaker Server event log messages

 Closing database [filename] due to serious error. ([error number])

 The specified file is being closed by FileMaker Server because of an error condition.
 The file may need to be recovered in an earlier version of FileMaker Pro.
 See Claris Pro and FileMaker Pro Help.

 Database [filename] could not be opened.
 Database may be damaged; use the Recover command in FileMaker Pro.

 The specified file failed the consistency check.
 Try opening the file in FileMaker Pro: start the FileMaker Pro application, then open the file and follow any onscreen instructions.
-(See FileMaker Pro Help for information about recovering files.)
+(See Claris Pro and FileMaker Pro Help for information about recovering files.)
 Then try opening the file with FileMaker Server.
 See Opening hosted files.

 Database [filename] could not be opened in its current state: open it in FileMaker Pro first.